Centre for the History of the Book: Master's Degree

-The Centre runs an MSc in Book History and Material Culture.
-The programme comprises two core courses "Cultures of the Book" and "Working with Collections", plus an option course in each semester and the Research Methods course.
-The dissertation is researched and written over the summer.
-Students also have the option of undertaking work placements as part of the degree.
+The Centre ran an MSc in Book History and Material Culture.
+The programme comprised two core courses "Cultures of the Book" and "Working with Collections", plus an option course in each semester and the Research Methods course.
+The dissertation was researched and written over the summer.

 Doctoral Training

 The centre received a grant in 2015 from the Scottish Graduate School for the Arts and Humanities to provide training workshops for doctoral students researching topics in the field of book history.
-These workshops are run in collaboration with Stirling University and the University of Dundee.
+These workshops were run in collaboration with Stirling University and the University of Dundee.

-Books and/as New Media

-In 2014, The Centre for the History of the Book won a grant from the College of Humanities and Social Sciences and the Institute for Advanced Study in the Humanities at the University of Edinburgh to foster new thinking about the history and future of the book.
-The CHB collaborated with scholars at Harvard University, the Interacting with Print Research Group at McGill University and the Literary Lab at Stanford University, on a pair of twinned symposia called ‘Books and/as New Media’.
-Speakers included Deidre Lynch, Anthony Grafton, Andrew Piper, Leah Price, and Kathryn Sutherland.